Bira/octopus-carnival/_drafts/wir-mm-4e-bear.md

 variants).

 One thing that might be fun is to have an evil druid as a villain, using charmed bears to do his bidding.
-Make the party face the Aggressively Hegemonizing Ursine Swarm from the other side for once.
+Have the party be on the receiving end of the Aggressively Hegemonizing Ursine Swarm for once.